The $P_{\psi s}^{\Lambda}(4338)$ pentaquark and its partners in the molecular picture

+{\bf Effective field theory description:} We will consider the $P_{\psi s}^{\Lambda}(4338)$ and $P_{\psi s}^{\Lambda}(4459)$ as poles in the $\bar{D} \Xi_c$ and $\bar{D}^* \Xi_c$ two-body scattering amplitude within a contact-range theory.
+With this choice, and if we include the $\bar{D}_s \Lambda$-$\bar{D} \Xi_c$ coupled channel dynamics, it will be possible to reproduce the $P_{\psi s}^{\Lambda}(4338)$ as a pole above the $\bar{D} \Xi_c$ threshold.
+We will briefly comment on the question of whether these poles can be interpreted as hadronic molecules at the end of this section, though we advance that we will only use this nomenclature for poles below their relevant thresholds.

-{\bf Effective field theory description:} We will consider the $P_{\psi s}^{\Lambda}(4338)$ and $P_{\psi s}^{\Lambda}(4459)$ as $\bar{D} \Xi_c$ and $\bar{D}^* \Xi_c$ bound states within an effective field theory (EFT) where the low energy degrees of freedom are the charmed hadrons and the pions (when relevant).
+We describe the two-body interaction within an effective field theory (EFT) where the low energy degrees of freedom are the charmed hadrons and the pions (when relevant).
 EFTs exploit the existence of a separation of scales in a particular physical system with the aim of writing scattering amplitudes and observables as a power series in terms of the ratio $Q/M$, where $Q$ and $M$ are characteristic low and high energy scales, respectively ($Q \ll M$).
 For hadronic molecules $Q$ can be identified with the wave number $\gamma$ of the bound state, $\gamma = \sqrt{2 \mu B_E}$ with $\mu$ the reduced mass of the system and $B_E$ its binding energy, while $M$ represents the vector meson mass or the momentum at which we see the internal structure of the hadrons.
 That is, in general we expect $Q \sim (100-200)\,{\rm MeV}$ and $M \sim (0.5-1.0)\,{\rm GeV}$ give or take.
 EFT describes hadronic molecules in terms of a non-relativistic potential composed of a finite- and contact-range piece.
 The finite-range piece, which is given by pion exchanges, can be safely neglected at the lowest order in the expansion (where one pion exchange is either not allowed owing to HQSS or perturbative and thus subleading~\cite{Yan:2021nio}).
 The contact-range piece, the only one that survives here, represents the physics at the momentum scale $M$, and we write it down as

 with $\vec{p}$ and $\vec{p}\,'$ the center-of-mass momenta of the initial and final hadron pair, and where $c$ is a coupling that can be further subdivided in a sum over $R$ --- the possible quantum numbers or irreducible representations of the two-body system under consideration --- with $\lambda_R$ coefficients.
-This potential is singular, but can be easily regularized by the introduction of a cutoff $\Lambda$ and regulator function
+This potential is singular (it corresponds to a Dirac-delta in r-space), but can be easily regularized by the introduction of a cutoff $\Lambda$ and regulator function